cacophony-wj/licentia_quests/README.md

 **Make Exceptions for Anti-Malware Programs**

 Exclude antivirus and anti-malware programs from monitoring three directories: those containing the _Wabbajack_ app, the _Skyrim Special Edition_ game folder, and the directory in which you wish to install the modlist.
 The list will not install or run properly otherwise.
 Particularly intrusive malware solutions such as _Bitdefender_ and _Webroot_ must be fully uninstalled due to technical limitations.
-Unfortunately, _Windows Defender_ is the only recommended antimalware solution one should use with _Wabbbajack._
+Unfortunately, _Windows Defender_ is the only recommended antimalware solution one should use with _Wabbajack._

 **Set Pagefile to 40GB Or Above**